grecaun/wvs-cardgame/README.md

 # Warlords vs Scumbags (President)
 [Warlords vs Scumbags is a very simple card game, usually played as a drinking game.
-It may be more commonly known as President.][1]
+It may be more commonly known as President.][wikipedia]

 ## Table of Contents
   * [How to Play](#how-to-play)